 The square, Federal-style capitol building, built between 1814 and 1816, is located in the heart of downtown Corydon.
 Workers hauled limestone from nearby quarries to erect the 40-foot square walls, and logs were cut from virgin forests for the ceiling and roof supports.

-When the present courthouse was completed in 1829, the old capitol building was restored and opened as a state memorial in 1930.
+After the government moved to Indianapolis, the building was used as the Harrison County Courthouse.
+When the present courthouse was completed in 1929, the old capitol building was restored and opened as a state memorial in 1930.

 The Governor’s Headquarters, a brick home built in 1817, was the home and office to William Hendricks, Indiana’s second elected governor, from 1822 to 1825.
 The building is one of nine original buildings from the time Corydon served as the state capital.
 The other buildings are the First State Office Building, Cedar Glade, Posey House, Westfall House, Branham Tavern, Adams-Payne House and Harvey Heth House.